 That said, the state has placed a premium on safety and convenience that makes legal Tennessee betting sites a great option for those in the state.

-Whatever device you prefer, it’s key to ensure the online sportsbook you’re wagering with is licensed to legally operate.
-In Tennessee, this means they hold a license from the Tennessee Education Lottery Corporation.
+Whatever you prefer betting from your mobile device or your computer, it’s key to ensure the sportsbook you’re using is a legal sports betting operator.
+This means the sportsbook must hold a license from the Tennessee Education Lottery Corporation.

 Our reviewers have spent countless hours exploring the ins and outs of legal Tennessee sportsbooks and betting apps available in the Volunteer State.

-Here are some of the online sportsbooks currently available in Tennessee:
+Here are some of the best online sportsbooks currently available in Tennessee: